 On a global scale, the cruise industry has sustained growth despite the economic recession.
 Cruise lines continue to seek new customers and new ports of call to appeal to travelers of all sorts.
-In 2011, 19.4 million passengers cruised globally with more than 60 percent sourced from North America, according to the CLIA, and forecasts for calender 2013 estimate that 20.9 million passengers will cruise globally.

-As the cruise lines continue to expand existing and develop new markets, port-of-call decisions must consider passenger safety.
+In 2012, 20.3 million passengers cruised globally with 60 percent sourced from North America, according to CLIA, and forecasts for calendar 2013 estimate that 20.9 million passengers will cruise globally.
+As the cruise lines continue to expand existing markets and develop new ones, port-of-call decisions must consider passenger safety.
 Locations with high levels of unemployment, poverty, crime, and political turmoil will be avoided and/or removed from itineraries.
-A recent example of this is the decrease in passengers leaving from California on Mexican itineraries due to the increase in the Mexican drug trade and related violence.
+A recent example of this is the decrease in passengers leaving from California on Mexican itineraries.